Cjag01/SSBM-Blender-Stage-Scenes/README.md

-# SSBM-Blender-Scene-Pack
+# Blender Melee Stage Pack
 This repo contains .blend files of Super Smash Bros Melee's stages.
+This pack aims for its models to look as close to the game as possible.

+###

+## Credits
+- Ploaj: HSDRaw Viewer, .anim import script